 How to Apply

-- To enter the graduate preparation program at Elmhurst College, apply to the College following all of the admission requirements for the undergraduate CSD program.
+- To enter the graduate preparation program at Elmhurst University, apply to the University following all of the admission requirements for the undergraduate CSD program.
 Please apply as a second-degree student even if you wish to complete only the required prerequisite courses for the graduate CSD program.

 - Go to the undergraduate application and apply as a second-degree student.
 When completing the application, choose communication sciences and disorders as your major.

-All official college transcripts must be sent to Elmhurst College for review.
+All official college transcripts must be sent to Elmhurst University for review.